Greatdanesbymichelle.com

 Processed dog food has been around for over half a century now (wonder what danes ate before we could buy dog food in a bag or can!?).
 Unfortunately, most brands – even the most prominent ones – do not measure up to anything that will support the health of your dane.

 The traditional dog food industry is mostly about using every bit of an animal that is unfit for human consumption.
 That means hooves, beaks, feathers, heads and all other parts not usable anywhere else, all ground up (rendered) and transformed into chunks in a can or dry kibble.
 It also includes road kill, animals taken out of the food chain due to disease and euthanized pets.
 Even if the label says 25% protein, it is not the kind of protein that your dane can use.
 But, they aren’t all like that.
-There are excellent
+There are excellent premium dog food products available that contain quality

 ingredients and will provide your dane with healthy nutrients.
 The product that